-Ray Dalio All Weather Portfolio [The Definitive Guide]
+Ray Dalio All Weather Portfolio [2024 Update]

 Imagine a portfolio that you can own for life.
 A portfolio that does well during inflation and during deflation.
 A portfolio that works in economic growth and economic stagnation.
 A portfolio for the best of times and the worst of times.
 This is the idea behind the All Weather Portfolio.